WayScience/Cytotoxic-Nuisance-Metadata-Analysis/README.md

     git clone git@github.com:WayScience/Cytotoxic-Nuisance-Metadata-Analysis.git && cd Cytotoxic-Nuisance-Metadata-Analysis
     ```

 2. **Install dependencies**: There are two environment files in this repository.
-One is in the root project folder, containing all the necessary packages to conduct our analysis.
+One is in the root project folder, containing all the necessary packages to conduct our analysis in Python.
 The other is within the `./notebooks/4.visualization` directory, which includes packages for generating plots with R.

     - **Analysis environment**: Create and activate the environment for analysis.